The Bored And The Beautiful

 - Chevy Chase opens the show as the host of an award show reading the nominations for the presidential candidates' most influential decision of the election cycle.
 These decisions are ironic jabs and pretty funny.
 Chevy goes to read the winner only to find a not to get to the fall.
 Chevy then claims that he's done with the fall routine only to fall on his way out.

-- Raquel Welch opens the show with a quick attempt at a joke to then quick transitions to sing Don't You Remember You Told Me You Love Me Baby and is eventually joined by Belushi Cocker.
+- Raquel Welch opens the show with a quick attempt at a joke to then quickly transitions to sing Don't You Remember You Told Me You Love Me Baby and is eventually joined by Belushi Cocker.

 - Gilda Radner and Garrett Morris's apartment is filled with lethargic rats then the Pied Piper enters to promote Purino's Rat Chow.